tonuniverse/miningPoolGui/README.md

 ## miningPoolGui

-Open-source GUI wrapper of github.com/tonuniverse/miningPoolCli
+Open-source GUI wrapper of [miningPoolCli](https://github.com/tonuniverse/miningPoolCli)

+To use with tonuniverse mining pool, follow the instructions for windows at: [tonuniverse.com](https://tonuniverse.com)

 ## Source code